Ernyoke/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

 ## CloudFormation Building Blocks

 - Template components:
+    - AWSTemplateFormatVersion: identifies capabilities of the template.
+Usually it is a date
+    - Description: comments about the template
-    1. Resources: AWS resources declared in the template (MANDATORY)
+    - Resources (MANDATORY): AWS resources declared in the template
-    2. Parameters: dynamic input for the templates
+    - Parameters: dynamic input for the templates
-    3. Mappings: static variables for the templates
+    - Mappings: static variables for the templates
-    4. Outputs: references to what has be created
+    - Outputs: references to what has be created
-    5. Conditionals: list of conditions ot perform resource creation
+    - Conditionals: list of conditions ot perform resource creation
-    6. Metadata
 - Template helpers:
-    1. References
+    - References
-    2. Functions
+    - Functions

+## CloudFormation Resources

+- Resources are the of CF template and they are mandatory
+- They represent the different AWS components that will be created and configured
+- Resources are declared and reference each other
+- AWS figures out creation, updates and deletes of resources
+- Resource types identifiers are of the form of: `service-provider::service-name::data-type-name`.
+Example: `AWS::EC2::Instance`
+- We can create a dynamic number of resources using CloudFormation Macros and Transform
+- Almost every AWS service is supported.
+For those which are not supported, we can use CloudFormation Custom Resources as a workaround
+- Referencing a resource from another resource can be done with `!Ref` function

-## Parameters
+## CloudFormation Parameters

 - Parameters are a way to provide inputs to AWS CloudFormation template
 - They are important if we want to: